pivotal/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

-# Setup the Supply Chain Component
+# Set up the Supply Chain Component

-This topic describes how to install the Trivy Supply Chain Component, create a Custom Supply Chain Component using SCST - Scan 2.0, and view the components that are available to be used in the Tanzu Supply Chain.
+This topic describes tells you how to install the Trivy Supply Chain Component, create a Custom Supply Chain Component using SCST - Scan 2.0, and view the components that are available to be used in the Tanzu Supply Chain.

 ## <a id="install-trivy-sc"></a> Install Trivy Supply Chain Component

 This section describes how to install the Trivy Supply Chain Component that uses SCST - Scan 2.0.

-1. List version information for the Trivy Supply Chain Component package.
-Run:
+1. List version information for the Trivy Supply Chain Component package by running.

     ```console
     tanzu package available list trivy.app-scanning.component.apps.tanzu.vmware.com --namespace tap-install